COVID-19 - information and guidance for social, community, and residential care settings

 Care at home and supported housing setting service users who are symptomatic or have a positive COVID-19 test

 All symptomatic or COVID-19 diagnosed service users should follow the NHS inform stay-at-home guidance.
+Testing is not generally indicated unless there is clinical concern and a diagnosis is needed to support further clinical management.

 They should self-isolate immediately until they are: